eerkela/bertrand/docs/source/content/motivation.rst

 Interoperability
 ^^^^^^^^^^^^^^^^
 So what can we do to address these issues?
-We could simply ditch Python and use a statically typed language like C from the ground up, but this would be throwing the baby out with the bathwater.
+Well, we could simply ditch Python and use a statically typed language like C from the ground up, but this would be throwing the baby out with the bathwater.
 Python is a powerful language with unique features and a rich ecosystem of libraries and tools.
 It is the language of choice for many scientists and engineers, and consistently ranks among the `most popular programming languages
 <https://octoverse.github.com/2022/top-programming-languages>`_ in the world,
 and for good reason.
-Writing C is extremely error-prone, and requires a level of expertise that is its own kind of deterrent.
+Writing C is extremely error-prone and requires a level of expertise that is its own kind of deterrent.
 In the time it takes to rewrite our code in C, we could have written a dozen new features in Python, despite all its shortcomings.

-Instead, we could try a `"Python as glue"
+Instead, we could try a more nuanced, `"Python as glue"
 <https://numpy.org/doc/stable/user/c-info.python-as-glue.html>`_ approach,
 where we write our performance-critical code in C and then call it from Python using a `foreign function interface
 <https://en.wikipedia.org/wiki/Foreign_function_interface>`_.
 Python has
-several tools for this, including the built-in :mod:`ctypes <python:ctypes>` and :mod:`subprocess <python:subprocess>` modules, as well as external libraries like `numba <https://numba.pydata.org/>`_ and `Cython
-<https://cython.org/>`_, which can directly interface with C.  In fact, numpy
-does this internally for many of its core functions, which are written in C and then exposed to Python via Cython.
-This is a powerful technique that can virtually eliminate Python's relative performance issues, but it also comes with its own set of unique challenges.
+several tools for this, including the built-in :mod:`ctypes <python:ctypes>` module as well as external libraries like `Cython <https://cython.org/>`_ and `numba <https://numba.pydata.org/>`_.
+In fact, numpy does this internally for many of its core functions, which are written in C and then exposed to Python via Cython.
+This is an extremely powerful technique that can virtually eliminate Python's relative performance issues, but like anything else, it comes with its own set of unique challenges to consider.

-In the previous example, we used the built-in :func:`sum() <python:sum>` function as the basis for our operation.
-What if we wanted to use a different function instead, like one written in C?
-Here are a few examples of how we might do that.
+Suppose we were to revisit the ``sum_ints()`` example from earlier.
+This time, however, we've decided to write the function in C and call it from Python using one of the aforementioned interfaces.
+Here's how we might do that:

-First we need to write the C function that we want to invoke:
+First we need to write the C function that we want to invoke.

 .. code-block:: c